DavidBuchanan314/ambiguous-png-packer/README.md

 ![sample image](/samples/mac_vs_ibm_output.png)

 If you're viewing this via Apple software (e.g. Safari) you should see an image of a mac, and on other non-Apple software, you should see an IBM PC.
+(Note: If you're in Safari and still seeing the IBM PC, hit refresh a few times...)

 As a bonus, here's a race condition I found in desktop macOS Safari: